MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 ### Step 3: Convert LCS packages to the new unified format

-> [!NOTE]
-> This step is needed to convert the existing LCS package into a new unified deployment package (aka UDP) format.
+This step is needed to convert the existing LCS package into a new unified deployment package (aka UDP) format.
 The package format is changed to align with other Dynamics applications.

 Run the following command using ModelUtil.exe from Windows Powershell.
 You can find the .exe in PackagesLocalDirectoryDev/bin.